scuzzydude/asimov/asimov.md

 **Justification:**

-There is no need to reveal to the early third millennial that the simple method needed to crack public-key encryption can be performed by any six-year-old who can master *The Floss*.
+There is no need to reveal to the early third millennials that the simple method needed to crack public-key encryption can be performed by any six-year-old who can master *The Floss*.
 The idiocy that was the crypto-bubble provides a baseline foundational lesson for so much 26^th^ century entertainment as well as biting social commentary.
 How boring life would be if we didn't have all these funny stories about our turn of the millennium ancestors.

 **\*/**

 [Red]{.mark} [Sox]{.mark} [really]{.mark} [suck]{.mark} then if you end with your left foot forward, your factor ends with the single digit on your right hand.
 Easy as *one-two-three*."

 The children picked it up first.
-It was a simple rhythmic dance, and if you used the counting words in the Wise One's language, it rhymed and produced a monotonic song that was easy to remember.[^136]
+It was a simple rhythmic dance, and if you used the counting words in the Wise One's language, it rhymed and produced a monotonic song that was easy to remember.[^138]

 The sapiens started working.
 The orcas brought forth bags of food, water, shells, and crystals, along with more tools.
 Soon they were making bigger and bigger lures.